geraldnilles/Chromecast-Server/GoogleCastProtocol.markdown

 It looks like Google is not very critcal when handing out App-IDs so there is no need to lie.
 I also like that they let me use a Local URL.
 That will make it much simpler.
 (No need to register a Domain name or modify my local DNS server)

+**NOTE:** You will need to setup the Chromecast to send its serial number to Google's servers.
+In the Chomecast Setup app, check the "Send this Chomecast's serial number when checking for updates"

 ## Sharing App-IDs
 I am not sure if its safe to share App-IDs.
 I will keep mine private for now, but i may share it down the road if i learn it is OK.

 ## Testing Whitelist Status
 After a device is whitelisted, you will be able to look at the debug info.
 Open a browser and go to http://[Chromecast IP Address]:9222.  if it works, you're device is now whitelisted.

+If this doesnt work, verify your Chromecast is setup correctly (sending its serial number to Google) and then reboot the Chromecast (pull the USB cable)